cucu-o0/final_project_IH_leukemia/README.md

 **Google Colab** is an online cloud based platform based on the Jupyter Notebook framework, designed mainly for use in ML and deep learning operations.

-Other advantage of **Colab** is data versatility, allowing to ‘mount’ Google Drive onto your notebook.
+Other advantage of **Colab** is data versatility, allowing to ‘mount’ Google Drive onto our notebook.

 ### Link
 To access the entire project, please open the following link: